kwynncom/kwynn-php-general-utils/README.md

 # kwynn-php-general-utils
 This is PHP code I wrote and use repeatedly in different types of projects, including a growing number here on GitHub.

+2021/11/04

+created ./base62 and moved both base62() and didCLICallMe() there

 2020/12/19 - Human readable MongoDB keys, such as 0-12-17-00:17:44-13-2020